Cathedral Financial Consultants Limited, advising clients since 2003.

 State Pension (Department of Social Protection)

-• A short six-week continuation of the deceased person’s social-welfare payment may be payable to a surviving spouse/civil partner/estate.
+• A six-week continuation of the deceased person’s social welfare payment may be paid to the surviving spouse, civil partner, or estate.

 Workplace & Private Pensions

-It depends on the product and options chosen:
+What happens depends on the type of pension and the options chosen.

 • Annuity in payment:

-• With guarantee (e.g., 5–10 years): payments continue only until the end of the guarantee term.
+• With a guarantee period (for example, 5–10 years): Payments continue until the end of the guaranteed term.

 • ARF/AMRF (or vested PRSA):

-There’s no continuation of the same payment; the remaining fund passes to beneficiaries.
-A spouse/civil partner can usually take it into an ARF in their name and then draw income as needed.
+The regular payment does not continue.
+Instead, the remaining fund passes to the named beneficiaries.
+A spouse or civil partner can usually transfer it into an ARF in their own name and withdraw money as needed.

 Practical tips

-• Notify the pension provider/trustees promptly; overpayments after the date of death must be repaid.
+• Inform the pension provider or trustees as soon as possible.
+Any payments made after the date of death may need to be repaid.

-• Check the beneficiary/Expression of Wishes on file and the scheme booklet for exact death-benefit terms.
+• Check the beneficiary nomination (Expression of Wishes) and review the scheme booklet to understand the exact death benefits.

 How do I assign my pension to my chosen beneficiary?